 Shaped like mini trees, broccoli gives life to your body and its bright green hues indicate the high level of antioxidants and chlorophyll found in the cruciferous veggie.
 Broccoli is high in fiber that naturally cleanses the body from carcinogens and other toxins.
 Broccoli, cauliflower, Brussels sprouts, and other members of the cruciferous veggie family also contain glucosinolates which help the liver produce enzymes to aid in the removal of toxins and aid in digestion.
 Broccoli is also a good source of fat-soluble Vitamin E, an especially important antioxidant for the liver.
 If you’re tired of typical broccoli recipes, try these 12 Yummy Ways to Enjoy Broccoli for something new!

 Lemons love your liver and your liver loves them right back!
 Lemons are a natural cleansing food and essentially one of the best to “get things going” in all areas of your body.
 Lemons provide a wealth of antioxidants, primarily Vitamin C, and they help your liver produce more enzymes which give you more energy and help with digestion.
-Lemons are also a natural replacement for salt in the diet since they’re high in electrolytes that support your body but that don’t dehydrate your cells like sodium does.
-In fact, they’re often recommended as a salt replacement for individuals on a liver disease diet for this reason.
+Lemons are also a natural replacement for salt in the diet since they’re high in electrolytes that Support your body but that don’t dehydrate your cells as sodium does.
+They’re often recommended as a salt replacement for individuals on a liver disease diet for this reason.
 Lemons are also alkalizing to the body, despite being acidic on their own.
-Once they enter the body, they help neutralize toxins, excrete wastes, and jump start the entire digestive process.
+Once they enter the body, they help neutralize toxins, excrete wastes, and jump-start the entire digestive process.
 Use organic lemons since you don’t want any chemicals from conventional lemon peels interfering with their benefits.
 This Red Lentil Soup with Fresh Cilantro and Lemon is a great recipe to care for your liver and your appetite at the same time!

 Apples are rich in pectin, the soluble fiber that helps remove toxins and cholesterol from the blood, which helps your liver big time!
 They’re also rich in malic acid, a naturally cleansing nutrient that removes carcinogens and other toxins from the blood.
 Granny Smith apples are especially rich in malic acid, along with being one of the most antioxidant-rich apple varieties.
 All apples are great for your liver, however, but be sure to choose organic apples since they’re one of the worst sources of pesticides in conventional form.

-Like garlic, onions are also rich in allicin that flush out the liver and the digestive tract.
-They’re also packed with potassium, fiber, phytonutrients, and flavonoids that help your body do everything from fight a nasty cold to repel toxic chemicals.
-Onions may stink odor-wise, but they’re are a well-known detoxifying food to enjoy anyhow.
-To avoid possible indigestion, avoid too many raw onions and give them a gentle cooking.
-Try them in a recipe such as Soothing Vegan French Onion Soup or Eggplant, Onion and Tomato Stew.
+Like garlic, onions are also rich in allicin that flushes out the liver and the digestive tract.
+They’re also packed with potassium, fiber, phytonutrients, and flavonoids that help your body do everything from fighting a nasty cold to repelling toxic chemicals.
+Onions may stink odor-wise, but they are a well-known detoxifying food to enjoy anyhow.
+To avoid possible indigestion, avoid too many raw onions and give them gentle cooking.
+Try them in a recipe such as Soothing Vegan French Onion Soup or Eggplant, Onion, and Tomato Stew.